functionland/wnfs-ios-bindings/README.md

-# Wnfs iOS bindings
+# Wnfs Swift bindings
-This is home to the wnfs bindings library for the iOS mobile devices.
+This is home to the wnfs bindings library for the Apple mac/ios devices.
 ## Requirements
 - An OSX environment
 - Latest version of Golang and Gomobile installed